epiqm/paq/README.md

 For testing purposes.

-Create a package and put this note and gif image inside.
+Create a package and put this note and png image inside.
 ```

 Delete files used for this example: